 Day trading is not just about finding a strategy, practicing it, and then making oodles of money.
 Day traders develop certain traits, which in turn allow them to implement a strategy effectively, in all market conditions.
 When someone starts trading, it's unlikely they will possess all these traits.
 They may be strong in one, two, three, or even four of them, but might need to work on the other traits.
 That's good news.
-It means successful traders aren't born; they develop through arduous work focused on these traits:
+It means successful traders aren't born; they develop through arduous work that includes these traits.

 Discipline is a key trait every trader needs.
 The market gives you infinite opportunities to trade.
 You can trade thousands of different products, every second of the day, yet very few of those seconds provide great trading opportunities.
 If a strategy provides about five trades a day, and stop losses and targets are automatically set for each trade, then there are only about five seconds of actual trading activity during the course of the day.
 Every other second is a chance to mess up those five trades, taking more trades than you should, getting distracted or skipping trades, prematurely exiting the trades you are in, or holding trades too long.

 Traders require the discipline to do nothing when there are no opportunities present but must still stay alert for potential opportunities.
 Then, they need the discipline to act instantaneously when trading opportunities occur.
 Once in a trade, traders require discipline to follow their trade plan.

 Traders require patience in waiting for their ideal entry and exit points (based on their strategy), but when the moment calls for it, they need to act swiftly.
 There is a constant seesaw between prolonged periods of patience, followed by split-seconds of action, which are then followed by patience, and so on.